SOUTaccount/Android/README.md

 Apps from the book
 **BeerAdviser**
 This app help you chose beer, send message to barmen and it has stopwatch.
 You can specify type of beer then app show you list with beer.
-In this project use: Intent, Handler, Bundle, List, Spinner
+In this project used: Intent, Handler, Bundle, List, Spinner